dl4nlp-tuda/deep-learning-for-nlp-lectures/README.md

 * [YouTube video](https://youtu.be/IxJGE74wzvI)
 * Mandatory reading
   * Devlin, J., Chang, M.-W., Lee, K., & Toutanova, K. (2019).
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), 4171–4186. https://doi.org/10.18653/v1/N19-1423

+# Upcoming lectures

+Subject to updating on a weekly basis

 ## Lecture 10